pequet/obsidian-concept-manager/README.md

 This aligns with the framework's **Structural Organization** principle, where "folder hierarchy reflects knowledge taxonomy" and "path structure indicates conceptual relationships."

 ### Distance Calculation

+Structural proximity is a first‑class signal in this system.
+It captures directory‑tree proximity (how many directory steps separate two notes) and stands orthogonal to Functional relationships.

 The system measures filesystem navigation steps between files, rewarding structural proximity: